 This afternoon, you might choose to go sea kayaking or go for a short tour of the Bamfield Marine Sciences Centre, or simply enjoy relaxing at the lodge with a book from our resource library.

 Start this morning off by enjoying a leisurely cup of coffee while chatting with our culinary team or head up to the lookout bluff and enjoy panoramic ocean views and sounds as the morning unfolds around you.
 You can’t help but be moved by this incredible setting!

-Our expedition crescendos today with an inspiring and insightful guided tour of the ancient Huu-ay-aht Nation village and fortress site of Kiix?in, located just a short distance from the Outer Shores Lodge.
+Our expedition today brings together the ecological-human connection with an inspiring and insightful guided tour of the ancient Huu-ay-aht Nation village and fortress site of Kiix?in, located just a short distance from Outer Shores Lodge.
 Our Huu-ay-aht guide and cultural interpreter will lead us on a cultural journey through the history of this remarkable site, situated on a beautiful beach fronted by sea stacks, and surrounded by old-growth coastal temperate rainforest.
 The moss-laden remains of 12 longhouses, including standing house posts and beams, outline this village that once housed more than 500 people.
 We’ll learn about the lifeways of the people who lived here and how they constructed and used the adjacent fortress to protect themselves when needed.
 This is an approximately six-hour tour that includes a short boat ride, strolling along a boardwalk through coastal rainforest, a short beach walk, and a chef-prepared picnic lunch.

 After returning to the lodge this afternoon, enjoy the mesmerizing panoramic views from the bluff while watching for eagles, otters, sea lions, whales, and other coastal wildlife.